 Homemade is the best!

 Making your own nut milks, well shoot, there just isn’t anything out on the market that comes close in flavor.
-The beauty in making your own is that you can control the sweetness (if even desired), flavoring and the consistency.
-For instance my husband likes his nut milk a touch creamier than milk, almost like a 1/2 & 1/2 consistency.
+The beauty of making your own is that you can control the sweetness (if even desired), flavoring and the consistency.
+For instance, my husband likes his nut milk a touch creamier than milk, almost like a 1/2 & 1/2 consistency.
 We like to slightly sweeten ours as well but you don’t have to.

 A friend of ours is spending the next few days with us who is gluten intolerant.
-So this morning I offered him a bowl of gluten-free cereal with some fresh made nut milk.
+So this morning I offered him a bowl of gluten-free cereal with some freshly made nut milk.
 He immediately said yes but as I was gathering up the dishes, etc, he politely asked if we had regular milk.
 My husband said yes but asked if he would like to try a swig of the nut milk just to try it.
 He agreed and said, “Oh man, I will have that!”

 I am going to share very detailed information with you on how to make nut milks.
 Please don’t let the length of it scare you off.
 It is SO easy, but I wanted to share everything that I have learned throughout the years.
-Some of you are veterans when it comes to making nut milk, but some of you are new… for you, I don’t want you to walk away not understanding just how wonderful this process and end product with be.
+Some of you are veterans when it comes to making nut milk, but some of you are new… for you, I don’t want you to walk away not understanding just how wonderful this process and end product can be.

 Why I add sunflower lecithin.